hyprwm/hyprland-wiki/content/nvidia/_index.md

 ```

 > [!WARNING]
-> Loading the Nvidia modules early may cause resuming from hibernation to not work anymore (i.e. the system will just boot instead of resuming).
+> Loading the NVIDIA modules early may cause resuming from hibernation to not work anymore (i.e. the system will just boot instead of resuming).
 > If you have issues with that, try disabling early KMS.

 > [!WARNING]
-> Electron or Chromium-based apps can stall for up to a minute after boot on hybrid graphics systems with an Intel iGPU and an Nvidia dGPU.
+> Electron or Chromium-based apps can stall for up to a minute after boot on hybrid graphics systems with an Intel iGPU and an NVIDIA dGPU.
 >
-> This can be fixed by loading the `i915` module **before** the Nvidia ones in `/etc/mkinitcpio.conf`.
+> This can be fixed by loading the `i915` module **before** the NVIDIA ones in `/etc/mkinitcpio.conf`.
 Just edit the `MODULES` line like this:
 >
 > ```conf {filename="/etc/mkinitcpio.conf"}
 > MODULES=(i915 nvidia nvidia_modeset nvidia_uvm nvidia_drm ...)